yuwanming/A1_quadruped_env/README.md

 The DRL framework trains A1 quadruped robot to perform five locomotion skills:

-* Motor skills trained with full states: balance recovery, trotting, and bounding
+* Motor skills trained with full states: balance recovery, trotting, and bounding.

 * Motor skills trained with key states which are identified through the proposed approach in this paper: balance recovery, trotting, bounding, pacing, and galloping.